Admiral Peralta: Plot

 Jake (Andy Samberg) and Amy (Melissa Fumero) announce to the precinct that they're expecting a baby although the squad shows no surprise nor excitement as Amy basically revealed the pregnancy earlier by hiding herself on many suits or items.
-Jake then meets with his father Roger (Bradley Whitford) to invite him for his child's sex reveal and upon seeing that Roger's relationship with Jake's grandfather is complicated, Jake decides to patch things up between both of them.
+Jake then meets with his father Roger (Bradley Whitford) to invite him for his child's gender reveal and upon seeing that Roger's relationship with Jake's grandfather is complicated, Jake decides to patch things up between both of them, while also learning of a supposed curse in his family involving fathers and sons, which his father attributes to one of their ancestors drowning his father in a well and abandoning his baby at the World's Fair.

 Jake reunites Roger with his grandfather, Admiral Walter Peralta (Martin Mull).
 But things start awry when Roger calls him the worst father in the world, citing his constant absence in his childhood and blaming Roger for everything.
 They start bonding by remembering tragedies from other people in their lives.
 Things start to go well until they accidentally spill the party's cake, whose color reveals the sex of the baby.
 They attempt to clean it while blindfolded but just worsen the situation by just expanding the cake and finding out that the baby is a boy.
 They call Boyle (Joe Lo Truglio) to help make a new cake and finish cleaning.
 But at the reveal party, the cake's color turns out to be green and Roger and Walter yell at each other, which ends with Walter leaving and Roger cutting his thumb off and being taken to the hospital.
 Jake visits Roger at the hospital and Roger tells him he will be a great dad, as Jake has shown he is more caring than both Roger and Walter.
 Jake then shows Amy the real sex of the baby, although they know because Scully (Joel McKinnon Miller) ate the cake.